-- 4. If a parent/guardian believes the UER is inadequate to meet their child's needs or that their child was impacted in another area or year identified in the ISBE Public Inquiry Report, the parent should request an SSCA meeting.

-- NOTE: The SSCA areas and years include:

-- Delays and denials of the following IEP components due to special education procedural changes (restrictions in SSM and oversight requirements) in the 2016-17 and 2017-18 school years:

-- transportation,

-- extended school year,

-- paraprofessional,

-- identification as a student with a specific learning disability, and

-- placement in a therapeutic day school.
+- 4. If a parent/guardian believes the UER is inadequate to meet their student's needs or that their student was impacted in another area or year identified in the ISBE Public Inquiry Report, the parent should request an SSCA meeting. - NOTE: The SSCA areas and years include: - Delays and denials of the following IEP components due to special education procedural changes (restrictions in SSM and oversight requirements) in the 2016-17 and 2017-18 school years: - transportation, - extended school year, - paraprofessional, - identification as a student with a specific learning disability, and - placement in a therapeutic day school. - Delays or denials of paraprofessional or special education teacher support due to the position funding and budget appeals processes in the 2016-17 and 2017-18 school years. - The notification will ask parents/guardians to confirm their mailing address.
+Parents/guardians must follow the instructions to confirm their mailing address by January 31, 2022 in order to receive their remedy.
+Alternative arrangements will be made for parents/guardians in temporary living situations. - The notification will also include a waiver of claims, which the parent/guardian must sign and return by January 31, 2022 in order to receive their remedy.
+The waiver will cover all issues and years that fall within SSCA.
+If the parent/guardian is not in agreement with remedy offered, they should request an SSCA meeting rather than signing the waiver.
+The parent/guardian will not lose their UER offer by requesting an SSCA meeting to explore whether the student is entitled to additional remedies.